noi-techpark/odh-mentor-otp/README.md

 ```BUILD_GRAPH``` if *True* force the re/construction of the roads graph starting from the data: osm, gtfs, srtm.
 	Generate a new *Graph.obj* file in the path ```/data/openmove/Graph.obj```

 ```BACKUP_GRAPH``` if *True* create also a backup copy for each new graph in path ```/data/Graph.obj.%y-%m-%d.tgz```

 ## Usage

-calculate bounding box with buffer for GTFS directory
+calculate bounding box with buffer for GTFS directory. this step can be automated if necessary

 1) download and unzip gtfs in data directory:
 ```bash